espruino/BangleApps/apps/neonx/README.md

 |---------------------------------|--------------------------------------|
 | <center>Neon X</center>         | <center>Neon IO X</center>           |

-This is a clock based on Pebble's Neon X and Neon IO X watchfaces.
+This is a clock based on Pebble's Neon X and Neon IO X watchfaces by Sam Jerichow.
-Can be switched between in Settings menu.
-It can be accessed through the app/widget settings menu of the Bangle.js
+Can be switched between in the Settings menu, which can be accessed through the app/widget settings menu of the Bangle.js

 ## Settings